MSF chief: ‘Int’l community not fulfilling Sudan donor pledges’

 The delivery of aid has been severely hampered by restrictions imposed by the warring parties, limiting MSF’s ability to provide critical medical care.
 Dr Aloudat called on the paramilitary Rapid Support Forces and the Sudanese Armed Forces to respect international humanitarian law, protect civilians, and allow unhindered access for aid organisations.

-He also emphasised the importance of supporting Sudanese civil organisations, which are playing a crucial role in delivering aid on the ground.
+He also emphasised the importance of supporting Sudanese organisations, which are playing a crucial role in delivering aid on the ground.

 Welcome